nathanialf/grid/README.md

 - **About Section**: Developer information with clickable website link and version info

 ### ⚠️ Known Issues
-- **SFTP**: Connection failures with cryptography provider issues - not currently functional
-- **FTP**: Connection timeout and stability issues - not currently functional
 - **Directory Downloads**: Directory downloads are skipped (files only for now)

 ### 🚧 In Development
-- SFTP and FTP protocol stability improvements
 - Directory download support with recursive file extraction
 - Additional file type viewers (PDF, video, audio)
 - File search and filtering capabilities